toliaqat/xenon-wiki/QueryTaskService.md

 * SORT: will sort the results based on querySpec.sortOrder and querySpec.sortTerm.
 More sort fields can be provided using `additionalSortTerms` and `additionalGroupSortTerms`.
+* TIME_SNAPSHOT: will return matching documents that are latest as of provided querySpec.timeSnapshotBoundaryMicros.

 In the Java Universe, this would be written as follows: